barkovmihail/BatchProcessing/README.md

 # BatchProcessing
-Batch processing of anonymous tasks
+Batch processing of anonymous tasks.
+This batch manager can be used for sequential and parallel operation, depending on the settings.
+Examples of use: zip archives, math calculations and others.

 ## Examples
 ```CSharp